capralifecycle/liflig-messaging/README.md

 # liflig-messaging

-Provides message queue and topic services, a message poller, and a message processor interface for applications that process events asynchronously.
+Library for applications that process messages asynchronously.
+Provides interfaces and implementations for message queues, topics, pollers and processors.

 The library is split into modules: